Form 8.3 - The Vanguard Group, Inc.: Pearson plc

 DJ Form 8.3 - The Vanguard Group, Inc.: Pearson plc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Pearson plc 21-March-2022 / 12:42 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Pearson plc 22-March-2022 / 13:44 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------